leoscalco/firstCrawl/README.md

 A web crawler based on Udacity's Courses.

-Starts from a URL and by URL's inside the pages, it execute until there is no other URL.
+Starting from an initial URL, runs URL by URL inside the visited pages, making indexing.
+It stops when there are no more unvisited URLS.

 There are the crawl session, the hash session, the popularity session and JSON session.